Jeff MacFarlane’s Rough Road to 203 Mini Transat

 2016: Every Sailor is a Winner in the Vendée Globe

 An Introduction to the 2016 Vendee Globe This Sunday, a one of sailing’s greatest challenges begins in Les Sables d’Olonne, France: the Vendée Globe.
 The Vendée is a solo, non-stop, unsupported race around the world.
-Pacific Northwest writer and photographer, Peter Marsh, is a … Continue reading
+Pacific Northwest writer and photographer, Peter Marsh, is a serious enthusiast and was was in Les Sables d’Olonne to welcome one of the boats… Continue reading 2016: Every Sailor is a Winner in the Vendée Globe

 2008: No Tea on the “Tea Route” Record Breaker!

 Published in Scuttlebutt Euope, 28 Sept.
-2008 About this latest so-called “Tea Route” Record: like many sailing fans, I have followed the progress of Lionel Lemonchois and the crew of the 110′ catamaran Gitana 13 on their stop-and-go voyage around … Continue reading
+2008 About this latest so-called “Tea Route” Record: like many sailing fans, I have followed the progress of Lionel Lemonchois and the crew of the 110′ catamaran Gitana 13 on their stop-and-go voyage around the world.
+I think it is wonderful that a big sponsored boat has finally gone… Continue reading 2008: No Tea on the “Tea Route” Record Breaker!

 2010: Multihulls from the Stone Age to the New Age